benzado/CanOpener/README.md

 # References

 [Choosy: a smarter default browser][choosy].
-This app is very similar to Can Opener, but it hasn't been updated in a while and the source is not available.
+Choosy is very similar to Can Opener, but it is proprietary and non-free.
+At the time I began working on Can Opener (October 2015) it also hadn't been updated in several years.

+Since then, version 1.1 was released in January 2016, so if you are looking for something similar to Can Opener but easier-to-use, check it out.

 [choosy]: http://www.choosyosx.com/

 [Bwana: A man page reader for your browser][bwana].
 The source code was a useful reference for handling GetURL Apple Events.

 [bwana]: https://bitbucket.org/bruji/bwana/

 [Make Your Own URL Protocol and Handler][macguy].
 A similar idea, in AppleScript.

 [macguy]: https://yourmacguy.wordpress.com/2013/07/17/make-your-own-url-handler/